 Pricing and Availability

 The OnePlus 3 is now available to purchase from Amazon website with the price tag of Rs.
-27999 only.
-Buy Now before it goes out of stock.
+13800 only.

 If you are using a Samsung Galaxy S5 or OnePlus 1 or it have been a 2-3 years using a same phone, then it is a right time and right choice to upgrade with.
 After buying this smartphone, you don’t need to look at any other smartphone at least for 1 and half years for sure.